 Theoretical papers need not specify the data used but must have a clear research question and statement of the specific theories used and literature in which the analysis is situated.

-The extended abstract must be uploaded to the Easychair website by 10 July 2022, 23.59h (in the submitter’s timezone).
+The extended abstract must be uploaded to the submission platform by 30 April 2023, 23.59h (in the submitter’s timezone).
 Further information on the submission process will be available from the giga-net.org website in mid-April.

 Individual abstracts will be reviewed double blind.
 Please do not include names or any other identifiable information on the uploaded file or in the text of the abstract you submit to the platform.
 (The platform records the author name(s) and contact information: the programme committee chair will be able to see that information.)
 Full papers should only be submitted upon invitation, following the selection of abstracts.